ChrstphrHll/npc_gen/students/Juppar Kershaw.md

 year: 1
 guild: Jettenia
 partyID: 66
+tags:
+- Human
+- Druid
+- Diplomacy
+- 1st
+- Jettenia
 ---
 # Juppar Kershaw
 ---
 ### Description
 - 1st year Human Druid in Jettenia
-- curly strawberry blond hair that's loose around the shoulders, Pale Green eyes, and Fair skin
+- curly strawberry blond hair that's loose around the shoulders, Gray eyes, and Fair skin
 - Is Playful and Fanciful, and has Charisma as their ideal

 ### Organizations